FineTunersJU/Amazon_HackOn/README.md

 ## Customer trust

 One of the key elements to increase customer stickiness and trust with the Amazon brand is delivering the right product to the right customer at the right time.
-This involves identifying and removing counterfeit products off the shelf,
+This involves identifying and removing counterfeit products off the shelf.
+We tried to tackle this problem precisely and introduce a new product renting feature to increase customer retentivity.

 P.S. - The models because of their size cannot be uploaded here so they have been uploaded to Google Driven,links to what have been given below